 Always wash out the crack with a pressure washer or blow it out with compressed air.
 The crack needs to be clean for good bonding with the repair materials.

 Manuel recommends using a bonding agent on the sidewalls of the crack if you’re using a cementitious material for better adhesion.
 “Feather the patch if you’re going to coat or stain the surface,” he adds.

 If using epoxy, be sure the material completely fills the crack, advises several contractors.
 If you are filling only a portion of the crack — say the top inch or so — what you have is an upside down control joint, and you know what will happen — it will crack.

 With epoxy, pressure-feed injection is best, reports many.
 Also, using a thixotropic epoxy can be advantageous.
 A thixotropic epoxy congeals as it works its way down into the crack.
-This lessens the runoff of the material out the bottom of the crack and allows the material to fill up the crack and then cure.
+This lessens the runoff of the material out the bottom of the crack.
+It allows the material to fill up the crack and then cure.

 With caulk-like repair materials, Darrell Adamson, vice president of Engrave-A-Crete Inc. in Sarasota, Fla., recommends using a backer rod if there’s room.
 “You need a nice bond to each side of the crack, but the center band needs to be thin to be springy or stretchy [if there’s movement].”
 Adamson uses a syringe when applying caulking to small cracks and he says, “If you need to scrape excess away, cut it up and away.
 Don’t smear it down with your finger.
 Or you can wait for it to cure and cut it flush.”

 To prepare the top surface of the concrete after crack repairs have been made, Anderson recommends shot blasting to give the surface a profile.
 Followed by an acid wash to neutralize any alkalinity and open up the surface pores to accept the coating.